harakun24/neobiz.js/readme.md

 | range    | length:int, start:int              | Array       | shortcut for looping in a range |
 | partial  | source:string                      | AsyncFn     | including other file            |

+#### Why use this?

+- One lang for all, backend-view-browser script all just use js!
+- **directly** interact data or Model with a view
+- Could generate static html file
+- Full control of serving the view.
+Such as encrypting the data before serve, or just like conditional and loop case
+- Almost no need to learn anything.
+Just need to learn how to render
+- Limitless potential, because it's just js.
+Almost all library should be compatible
+- Just like JSON replace XML

 ## Basic syntax

 It's just Object in js!